 Thing is, and to D’Amico’s point, these kids were the progenitors, the generation that punk-as-a-look and punk-as-a-commodity is modeled after.
 They weren’t dressing this way because they shopped at the mall, or because the celebs they saw on TV did.
 Their look was a reflection of themselves, their friends and their values.
 Their look was simply because.
 Continues D’Amico:

 I’ve named this body of work The Lost Archive because for me, punk was so quickly eclipsed by the emergence of New Wave and hip hop.
 Lost, because I too was lost.
 I struggled to understand my generation’s worldview and my own inner view, my search for artistic meaning and a platform to express it.
 As I grew older a sense of unfulfilled spirituality emerged in my life and led me to embrace Buddhism.
 My friends call me a Buddhist punk now.
 I think that fits.

-Take a look at all of D’Amico’s images form The Lost Archive here.
+Take a look at all of D’Amico’s images from The Lost Archive here.

 - Categorized Under: